Wanderstop: Critical response

 C418's score was praised for its emotional impact and versatility.
 IGNs Shailyn Cotten wrote they were "in for a musical treat" considering the Minecraft musician's involvement, finding that the unique character themes felt "deeply engrossing" and told stories of their own, and praising the score's changes from "comforting and idyllic" to "unnerving" as impressively precise.
 GamesRadar+s Teixeira called the score "moving", and Digital Trendss Colantonio wrote its calming aspect "hits the mark".
+HobbyConsolass Ángel Sánchez wrote that all of C418's talent was put to use, finding the nostalgia and melancholy his music evoked to be remarkable.
 Game Rants Garcia said it was "lovely", and remarked it seemingly captures the "exact mood" of every moment, The Guardians Griffin found it "pleasant and unobtrusive", and CGMagazines Gafton wrote C418's piano was "bewitching" and his score was "masterful", similarly praising how the music matched Alta's mood during any given moment.
 TheGamers Kaur noted that scrolling on the menu plays notes matching the theme song's melody, and said that this was their "absolute favorite detail" in the game.

 Wanderstops gameplay received a more divisive response.
 Pastes Gonzalez said the tea brewing mechanic became monotonous as the game progressed, and wished that the gameplay either had more depth or was "deemphasized altogether" in favor of narrative focus.
 Digital Trendss Colantonio said the tea making system was easy to follow yet more complex later on, though he said it was aiming to be a puzzle game, two concepts that clashed; Colantonio bemoaned that the game ended before the complexity of the system could be appreciated.
 GamesRadar+s Teixeira wrote that the gameplay served as "actively therapeutic" rather than "mindless" as is typical of most cozy games.
 Game Rants Garcia praised the gardening as satisfying, and said the tea making was excellent.
 Push Squares Tailby said the gameplay could feel tedious, but becomes easy and pressureless, and praised the freedom it allows the player to explore.
 PC Gamers Livingston said the management system could have been enjoyable as a game by itself.
 Shacknewss Broadwell said "literally everything you do, even if it's just washing a teacup", stuck to the game's main ideas, and IGNs Cotten wrote that despite the simplicity of tea brewing, the movement was fun.
 Game Informers Hilliard appreciated the concept of the gameplay, but derided the handling and execution; Edge felt the goal-oriented nature of the gameplay limited the story.